USDA FoodKeeper – Cold Storage Guidelines

 In the absence of wet dog food, consider using canned pumpkin or plain cooked meats as a temporary substitute, ensuring they are safe for canine consumption.

-The expiration date indicates the last day the product is guaranteed to be safe to consume.
+The dates are manufacturer guidance and not absolute safety indicators if properly stored to consume.
 Best quality dates reflect when the food is at its peak freshness.
 Consuming after these dates may not pose a health risk, but quality may decline.

 To determine if wet dog food has gone bad, check for any discoloration or mold growth on the surface, which indicates spoilage.
 Additionally, a sour or off-putting smell is a strong indicator that the food is no longer safe to feed your pet.
 Finally, if the texture has changed significantly—becoming overly watery or lumpy—it’s best to discard it.